February 25 – March 20, 2016.

 The production of tequila is divided into seven steps: harvesting, cooking, fermentation, distillation, aging and botteling.

 After three weeks in Guadalajara it was time to move on, but not to far, only 35 miles (55 km) away.
-We made it to Lake Chapala on March 16, 2016 to visit Josée’s aunt and uncle who also, like John, had been waiting for us for a while.
+We made it to Lake Chapala on March 16, 2016 to visit my aunt and uncle, who, like John, had been waiting for us for a while.

-We also took the opportunity to get our teeth cleaned for a whopping 150 pesos (about $9.00 USD) and get a tire fixed and a rotation done on the truck (which Joe ended up doing himself) after they noticed our rig and tire size no biggy Joe’s tools worked better all he really wanted was their lift.
+We also took the opportunity to get our teeth cleaned for a whopping 150 pesos (about $9.00 USD) and get a tire fixed and a rotation done on the truck (which Joe ended up doing himself) after they noticed our rig and tire size, no biggy, Joe’s tools worked better anyway, all he really wanted was their lift.

 Spending time with my aunt was such a treat, she reminds me so much of my mother who left us way to young.